BGSU-RNA/fr3d-python/fr3d/modified/readme.txt

 Don't be fooled by a phosphate group attached to C3' or O3'; that does not correspond to the phosphate group on a standard nucleotide.

-After you add mappings, delete the newest image file(s) in base_plots so they get made again, then run:
+After you add or fix mappings, delete the newest image file(s) in base_plots so they get made again, then run:
     python311 make_atom_mappings.py
     python311 refine_atom_mappings.py